Playback, navigation and zooming

 - Double-click the scrollers to zoom horizontally or vertically on all notes

-- The slider in the bottom right corner governs the size of the blobs
+- The slider in the bottom right-hand corner governs the height of the blobs